-- The AML (Aras Markup Language), which is the language that drives the Aras Innovator server. - The IOM (Innovator Object Model), which is the Object API for the AML. - How Methods work and the Methodology for implementing your own business logic. - A Cookbook of recipes for performing common tasks. - The .NET controls API the Innovator Client is built on.
+- The AML (Aras Markup Language), which is the language that drives the Aras Innovator server. - The IOM (Innovator Object Model), which is the Object API for the AML. - How Methods work and the Methodology for implementing your own business logic. - A Cookbook of recipes for performing common tasks. - The .NET controls the API that the Aras Innovator Client is built on.